-Once a booking has been arranged I will require a deposit of £25 (or the full amount) to confirm the booking a minimum of 48 hours prior to the session.
-The rest can be paid on the day either in cash, by cheque or by credit card (Please take note: this will incur a transaction fee of + 5%)
+Once a booking has been arranged I will require the full amount to confirm the booking a minimum of 48 hours prior to the session.

 Methods of payment:

-- Direct bank transfer: I will give you my bank details once an appointment has been arranged.
+- Direct bank transfer: I will pass on my bank details once an appointment has been arranged.